mozilla/gecko-dev/tools/profiler/docs/memory.rst

 This infrastructure is quite similar to DMD, but with the additional motiviations of making it easy to turn on and use with the profiler.
 The overhead is quite high, especially on systems with more expensive stack walking, like Linux.
-Turning off thee "Native Stacks" feature can help lower overhead, but will give less information.
+Turning off the "Native Stacks" feature can help lower overhead, but will give less information.

 For more information on analyzing these profiles, see the `Firefox Profiler docs`_.